casper-network/docs-archive/theory/highway.rst

 -------------

-To intuitively capture the key idea of the :math:`2^n` round length trick, we once imagined a highway, well - a mathematical highway with infinitely many lanes.
+To intuitively capture the key idea of the :math:`2^n` round length trick, we once imagined a highway---a mathematical highway with infinitely many lanes.
 Lanes are numbered with integers (all integers, also negative).

-This highway is different because movement on it takes place in the form of hops while the speed of all cars is constant.
-In any given lane :math:`n` a car makes :math:`2^n` hops a distance of one meter.
+This highway is different because movement on it takes place in the form of hops, while the speed of all cars is constant.
+In any given lane :math:`n`, a car has to make :math:`2^n` hops to cover a unit distance.

-Therefore, if you switch to the lane on your left-hand side, you increase the frequency of hopping x2.
-If you switch to your right-hand side, you decrease the frequency x2.
+Therefore, if you switch to the lane on your left-hand side, you increase the frequency of your hopping by a factor of 2.
+If you switch to your right-hand side, you decrease the frequency by a factor of 2.

-You meet cars from the lane on your left-hand side on every jump you make, for cars on your right-hand side, you meet only every second hop.
+You meet cars from the lane on your left-hand side on every jump you make.
+For cars on your right-hand side, you meet only every second hop.

 Messages structure
 ------------------